sneakysneak/docs/pages/connector-authentication/sugarcrm.md

 SugarCRM Domain should be in the format of “_myaccount.sugarcrm.eu_“.
 There’s no “https://” or final forward slash if your URL is “_https://myaccount.sugarcrm.eu/_“.

+Platform should be the custom platform value you set earlier.

 Set up SugarCRM Username and Password as account connector properties:

 ```